► 2020's Fiat 500 update

 ► New mild hybrid powertrain

 Fiat is injecting a bit of modernity to its cute-but-ageing 500 city car with a new mild hybrid powertrain.
+The Fiat 500 Mild Hybrid model will cost from £12,665, the company has announced.

 It and the Panda, which shares the new engine, are ‘the first steps toward electrification’ for Fiat, even if there’s such a thing as the 500e on sale in the USA.
 To celebrate, the brand has also announced a Hybrid Launch Edition.